ant31/activealchemy/README.md

 ## Session is closed on context exit
 ```
-See `activealchemy/utils/retry.py` for how the Q context manager implements retries and transactions.
+See `aiochemy/utils/retry.py` for how the Q context manager implements retries and transactions.

 ### Custom Schemas

-Create custom schemas by inheriting from `activealchemy.Schema` or `activealchemy.aio.Schema` and using Pydantic's features.
+Create custom schemas by inheriting from `aiochemy.Schema` or `aiochemy.aio.Schema` and using Pydantic's features.

 ## Examples

 For more comprehensive examples, refer to the following:

-* `activealchemy/demo` for sample models and usage.
+* `aiochemy/demo` for sample models and usage.
 * `models.py` and `amodels.py` for synchronous and asynchronous model definitions.

-This documentation provides a starting point for using Activealchemy.
+This documentation provides a starting point for using Aiochemy.
 Explore the code examples and docstrings for more in-depth information.